RepGraphics/euphoria-paste/README.md

 Euphoria Paste, is an open-source pastebin software written in node.js forked from the official Haste Repository, it is easily installable in any network.
-It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.p
+It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.

 Objectives:

 * Alter UI for accessibility.
 * UI changes for Mobile.
+* Performance Upgrades.
+* Easier Brand Configuration.

 ## Tested Browsers